RujutaMV/Coding_Challenges/README.md

-A compilation for challenging code snippets that I came accross learning Python
+A compilation for challenging code snippets that I came accross while learning Python